Cohabitation Agreement Solicitors

 For many, a wedding is an expensive, old fashioned, and unnecessary institution.
 But marriage is still recognised legally and getting married can confer important legal rights regarding co-ownership of assets and finances to a couple.
 This can be crucial if the marriage should end in separation.

 If you live with a partner but are not married, you may not have any legal right to contest how your shared assets are divided in the event of a separation.
 While many couples in this situation believe they are protected by something called “common law marriage”, there is, in fact, no such thing in UK law.

 This is why couples are increasingly turning to cohabitation agreements as a way of protecting themselves.
 By coming to an agreement with your partner over what will happen to finances, property, and debt in the event of a separation, you can safeguard yourself against future disputes that could lead to lengthy legal battles.

 Our knowledgeable family law team possesses many years of experience assisting clients in preparing cohabitation agreements.

-Call 0800 086 2929, email firstname.lastname@example.org or complete our Free Online Enquiry Form to arrange a free, no-obligation discussion and let one of our accredited family law solicitors explain your legal rights and options.
+Call 0800 086 2929, email firstname.lastname@example.org or complete our Free Online Enquiry Form to arrange a free, no-obligation discussion and let our experienced cohabitation agreement solicitors explain your legal rights and options.